 - Nameko

-While you can make kinoko jiru with just one type of mushroom, combining different varieties allows you to enjoy a more complex flavor and texture.
-The mushrooms don’t necessarily have to be Japanese varieties; feel free to use any type of mushroom available in your area.
+While you can make this dish with just one type of mushroom, combining different varieties allows you to enjoy a more complex character.
+The mushrooms don’t necessarily have to be Japanese varieties—you can use any kind available in your area.

 Optional ingredients

-Kinoko jiru can also be enjoyed by adding various ingredients.
-Common choices include vegetables like naganegi (Japanese leeks), carrots, and daikon radish, as well as aburaage (deep-fried tofu) and chicken.
+Common additions include vegetables like naganegi (Japanese leeks), carrots, and daikon radish, as well as aburaage (deep-fried tofu) and chicken.
 In this recipe, I used aburaage to add richness to the flavor.

-However, since mushrooms are the main focus of this dish, it is best not to add too many additional ingredients.
-These ingredients are optional, and the dish is often made with just mushrooms.
+However, since mushrooms are the star of the dish, it is best not to add too many extra ingredients.
+These additions are optional—this dish can also be made with just mushrooms.
+Feel free to add whatever you like.

-Kinoko jiru is a soup that combines the umami of dashi broth and mushrooms, creating a delicious flavor.
-You can use any type of dashi, but I highly recommend using bonito dashi for the best results.
-Since this dish doesn't contain animal protein, using bonito dashi, which is made from fish, adds depth to the flavor.
+Kinoko jiru is a soup that combines the umami of dashi broth and mushrooms to create a rich, delicious flavor.
+There are various types of dashi, and you can use any of them, but for this soup, I highly recommend using bonito dashi.
+Since this dish doesn't contain meat or other animal proteins, using bonito dashi—which is made from fish—adds an extra layer of depth to the flavor.

 Ingredients